WZY10065/SwitchPlanning_Reliability/README.md

 # IJEPES_SwitchPlanning_Reliability

-Due to the limitation of paper, this program is the auxiliary material of the paper **"Explicit Reliability Incorporated Switches Planning of Smart Distribution System with High Flexibility"**.
-The excel file contains the appendix of .
-The word file mainly contains a 6-node illustrative example and detailed disscussion of fictitious power flow constrains.
+This supplementary material provides supporting data and analysis for the paper **'Explicit Reliability Incorporated Switches Planning of Smart Distribution System with High Flexibility'**.
+The Excel file contains complete topological information for four test systems (Node 39, 85, 137, and 417), while the Word document offers an in-depth discussion of fictitious power flow constraints, including their mathematical formulation and implementation details.

 # Details of numberical analysis (excel file)
 * Different configuration